deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

 minute acclimation break was for.
 Technically, he was already exercising – under that compression, merely breathing became an exertion and all of his muscles were forced to flex a little.
-He should have been sweating profusely – instead, the undersuit's stillsuit system went to work, whipping the water away from his skin and adding it to its own circulating and cooling reserves.
+He should have been sweating profusely---instead, the undersuit's stillsuit system went to work, whipping the water away from his skin and adding it to its own circulating and cooling reserves.

-After that came all the technical bits – the life support system that went on his hips, the capacitor bank up his spine, the forcefield emitters that ran down his arms, the heat exchanger at his shoulders, all of which again needed Doyle's delicate touch to hook up.
+After that came all the technical bits---the life support system that went on his hips, the capacitor bank up his spine, the forcefield emitters that ran down his arms, the heat exchanger at his shoulders, all of which again needed Doyle's delicate touch to hook up.